zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Mosquito_Blood_Feeding/Mosquito_Blood_Feeding.md

 15. Allow the infection to incubate for 14-15 days before you extract L3 from the mosquitoes.

 16. Other important notes:
   - Maintain the sucrose pads on the cartons **daily**.
-It will be important to communicate with the insectory manager or undergraduates to make sure sucrose pads are moistened every day including on the weekends.
+It will be important to communicate with the insectary manager or undergraduates to make sure sucrose pads are moistened every day including on the weekends.

   - If you notice an accumulation of dead mosquitoes in the bottom of the carton, suck out the dead mosquitoes, empty the suction device into a plastic container and freeze the container overnight.
 The mosquitoes can then be placed in the trash the next day after freezing.